 His son Jon Jon is a personal trainer and a former Olympic swimmer and his daughter Jeunesse founded Food and Trees for Africa, a nonprofit organization that helped many people and the environment.

 Reg Park first inspiration and lifetime mentor of the famous and legendary bodybuilder and former governor of California, Arnold Schwarzenegger.
 Arnold said that he was motivated towards bodybuilding after watching Reg Park.
-In classic documentary film, Pumping Iron Reg Park was featured mentoring Arnold Schwarzenegger.
+In the classic documentary film, Pumping Iron Reg Park was featured mentoring Arnold Schwarzenegger.

 Reg Park died on November 22, 2007, because of skin cancer.